ucb-sts/sts/DOCUMENTATION.md

   sleep
 ```

-We refer to each iteration of this loop as a `logical round`
+We refer to each iteration of this loop as a 'logical round'

 By default Fuzzer generates its inputs based on the probabilities defined in
 config/fuzzer_params.py.
 That is, in a given round, the probability that an